Heart rates can vary from person to person, but what’s considered normal? And when is a heart rate considered dangerous? Read on to learn more.

 Once a diagnosis is made, your doctor will work with you to develop a plan to treat and manage your condition.

-Additionally, you should plan to visit your doctor regularly for physicals.
+Additionally, you should visit your doctor regularly for physicals.
 Not only is it good practice, but it can also help with early detection of things like high cholesterol or blood pressure abnormalities.

 If you already have heart disease, you should carefully monitor your condition and stick to your treatment plan.
 Take all medications as instructed by your doctor.
 Be sure to promptly report any new or worsening symptoms.